holochain/docs-pages/src/pages/references/enable-holo.md

 ### UI

 The biggest difference between a Holo and pure Holochain application is in the UI.
-The scaffolding tool should automatically have generated everything required here, so we'll simply point out the primary differences, which will all be in `App.vue`
+The scaffolding tool should automatically have generated everything required here, so we'll simply point out the primary differences, which will all be in `App.vue`.

 In a Holo setting we use the [`@holo-host/web-sdk`](https://www.npmjs.com/package/@holo-host/web-sdk) library instead of `@holochain/client`.
 WebSDK provides an instance of `AppAgentWebsocket`, which is almost the same as `AppWebsocket`.